nablarch/nablarch-document/en/application_framework/application_framework/handlers/web/csrf_token_verification_handler.rst

 If you include this handler in the handler configuration, the CSRF token is generated and verified in the request process, and if you use :ref:`tag`, the CSRF token is automatically output to the screen.
-Therefore, because the application programmer does not implement it, the CSRF measure for the :ref:`web application<web_application>` can be performed without leakage.
+Therefore, it is possible to implement CSRF measures for :ref:`web application<web_application>` without the need for application programmers to implement them.

 To enable CSRF measures in :ref:`RESTful web service<restful_web_service>`, this handler obtains a CSRF token from the request header or request parameters.